gfxdisp/ColorVideoVDP/README.md

 Both test and reference files must be YUV; RAW files cannot be mixed with regular video files in MP4 or other containers.

-Add `-verbose` to check whether the metadata was correctly decoded.
-It is also worth running with `-m dm-preview` to check that the files are correctly decoded.
+Add `--verbose` to check whether the metadata was correctly decoded.
+It is also worth running with `--metric dm-preview` to check that the files are correctly decoded.

 ## Reporting metric results